Shaping your local government

 Local Government Reform Survey: Colmar Brunton Report - May 2013 (869KB PDF)

-We'll provide a report to the Strategy and Policy Committee on 6 June 2013 with the results of the survey and consultation.
+We provided a report to the Strategy and Policy Committee on 6 June, which you can read below.